oceanprotocol-archive/OEPs/5/README.md

 communication protocols to establish the communication between the Ocean Agent and the the Keepers network.
 This component is in charge of the following capabilities:

-* Interact with the Keeper components (Decentralized VM, Ocean DB)
+* Interact with the KEEPER components
 * Compose the transactions payload necessary by the Keeper nodes
 * Orchestrate the execution of multiple Keeper requests when be necessary

 Initially, HTTP RPC is the easiest candidate to integrate in the communication with the Decentralized VM.

-To interact with the Smart Contracts, the AGENT will provide different DTO's.
+To interact with the Smart Contracts, the AGENT will provide different [Data Transfer Objects](https://en.wikipedia.org/wiki/Data_transfer_object) (DTO).
 Those will allow to abstract the integration with the contracts in an easier way.

 ![Keeper Communication](images/orchestration-dtos.png)

 The worker nodes will expose a p2p interface supporting some commands allowing to raise proof challenges.

 The implementation of this module is highly linked to the Keeper API definition.